 Hidden benefits of a free promo

-I was lurking on Facebook one day and observed a conversation where one commenter noted, “Who can afford BookBub?”
+I was lurking on Facebook one day and found a conversation where one commenter noted, “Who can afford BookBub?”
 But clearly, as you can see by my results, the outcome can more than compensate for the cost.
 In fact, if you want to place a value on reviews – let’s say they’re worth $2.00 each – the reviews LOON gained alone were worth $100.00.
 To me, anyway.

 There’s lots of talk about “free” losing its mojo, and while it’s true it may not work as well as it used to, it still works.
 And I’ve heard the complaint that eReaders are full of free books, but I choose to take that with a grain of salt.
 I download tons of freebies myself, but don’t make it past the first two pages of many.
 (Confession: I admit to being a truly picky reader.)